zphixon/asteroid/README.md

 port of asteroid taking place at the [asteroid-3d branch](https://github.com/zphixon/asteroid/tree/asteroid-3d).
 The 2d version will no longer be maintained, and eventually the crate will be entirely supplanted by the other branch.
 If you wish to further development on a 2d version, I welcome you to create your own fork.
+Additionally, the best spiritual successor to asteroid 0.3 currently is [crow](https://github.com/lcnr/crow).

 ~~Very simple game engine built on SDL2.
 Inspired by kiss3d/ggez.~~